samlader/gmux/README.md

 # Clone service repositories from the organization "example-org"
 gmux clone --org=example-org --filter="*-service"

-# Create a new branch, `feature-branch`, on all repositories
+# Create a new branch on all repositories
 gmux git checkout -b feature-branch

 # Make code modifications